View your shopping cart.

 The landmark biography of the inscrutable and brilliant David Smith, the greatest American sculptor of the twentieth century.

-The artist David Smith once wrote, "'Humanism' is a useless word in my time."
-A member of the abstract expressionist generation, he would do more than any sculptor of his era to bring the plastic arts to the forefront of the American scene.
-Central to this project was his desire to explode the logic that equated representation and harmony with humanistic values in the postwar era--instead, Smith sought out the unbalanced and unexpected, creating works of art that seem to undergo radical shifts as the spectator moves from one point of view to another.
+David Smith, a pioneer of Abstract Expressionism, did more than any other sculptor of his era to bring the plastic arts to the forefront of the American scene.
+Central to his project of reimagining sculptural experience was challenging the stability of any identity or position--Smith sought out the unbounded, unbalanced, and unexpected, creating works of art that seem to undergo radical shifts as the spectator moves from one point of view to another.
 So groundbreaking and prolific were his contributions to American art that by the time Smith was just forty years old, Clement Greenberg was already calling him "the greatest sculptor this country has produced."

 Diva 2.0 12 Life Lessons From Me For You